Skip to main content

 Charlie’s tenure at the CCF also involved significant contributions in data protection, including participation in compliance checks, and representing the CCF in various meetings and conferences.

-Now affiliated with the Marseille Bar since 2024, Charlie Magri brings his unique experience and expertise to “Otherside,” offering specialized legal services in challenging INTERPOL notices and defending the rights of individuals affected by them.
+Now affiliated with the Marseille Bar, Charlie Magri brings his unique experience and expertise to “Otherside,” offering specialized legal services in challenging INTERPOL notices and defending the rights of individuals affected by them.
 His ability to manage complex legal issues in both English and French, coupled with his profound understanding of INTERPOL’s decision-making processes makes “Otherside” a leading choice for those seeking expert legal assistance in INTERPOL-related matters.

 Our Services